Killaspice/Learn-Java/README.md

 In the last exercise when we were dealing with run-time errors, you might’ve noticed a new word in the error message: “Exception”.

-Java uses exceptions to handle errors and other exceptional events. <bold>Exceptions are the conditions that occur at runtime and may cause the termination of the program.</bold>
+Java uses exceptions to handle errors and other exceptional events. <strong>Exceptions are the conditions that occur at runtime and may cause the termination of the program.</strong>

 When an exception occurs, Java displays a message that includes the name of the exception, the line of the program where the exception occurred, and a stack trace.
 The stack trace includes: